dtao/deft/README.md

 Here's the situation I've run into, though: I'm developing an *application*, and I want to depend on libraries X, Y, and Z. Maybe X supports Bower, Y supports component, and Z supports volo.
 I could:

-1. Petition the maintains of two of these three libraries to add support for whatever system I would like to use
+1. Petition the maintainers of these libraries to add support for my system of choice
-2. Fork two of the three libraries and add support for whatever system I want to use
+2. Fork two of the three libraries and add support myself, then depend on my fork
 3. Just pull the libraries directly into my application

 I don't like the first option because it just feels like an uphill battle, expecting everyone to adopt Bower or component or volo.

-I don't like the second options because it either positions *me* as the false maintainer of a project (e.g., in Bower anyone can register any library) or forces me to use some weird fork-y name (like "dtao-libraryX" instead of "libraryX").
+I don't like the second option because it either positions *me* as the false maintainer of a project (e.g., in Bower anyone can register any library) or forces me to use some weird fork-y name (like "dtao-libraryX" instead of "libraryX").
+Worse, I see that approach leading to fork proliferation in the long term.
+And we should all behave in such a way that society is better off... yada yada yada.

 As for the third option, there are obvious issues with it.
-For one, pulling the source code for other libraries into my code base bloats the repository.
-I could add them to my **.gitignore** file, but then I'm force to manually re-download them whenever I clone the repo to a new location.
+For one, pulling the source code for other libraries into my code base bloats my repository.
+I could add them to my **.gitignore** file, but then I'm forced to manually re-download them whenever I clone the repo to a new location.

 ## How deft is different